What are Microtubules?

 Microtubules extend throughout the cell providing it with proper shape and keeping the organelles in place.
 They are the largest structures in the cytoskeleton and are about 24 nm thick.
 They facilitate cell movement, cell division, and transportation of materials within the cells.
 They are also involved in the division of chromosomes during the process of mitosis and in locomotion.

-Microtubules are arranged in the form of microtubule organizing centers.
-They are structures that are found in eukaryotes.
-During the interphase, most of the animal cell consists of microtubule organizing centers.
+Microtubules are arranged in the form of microtubule-organizing centres.
+They are structures found in eukaryotic cells.
+During the interphase, most of the animal cells consist of microtubule-organizing centres.
 Several proteins are bound to microtubules namely dynein and kinesin.

 Microtubules play a vital role in all eukaryotic cells.
-These cells release a protein tubulin in a normal manner that involves transcription of the gene coding for tubulin that yields RNA and it is followed by transcription of mRNA to produce protein by ribosomes.
+These cells release protein tubulin in a normal manner that involves transcription of the gene coding for tubulin, which yields RNA and is followed by transcription of mRNA to produce proteins.
 Lumen is the inner space of the hollow cylinder of microtubules.

 Intracellular Organization of Microtubules

 The arrangements in microtubules are specific to cell-type.
 So that it would be easy to facilitate the transportation of organelles, vesicles, and proteins along the apical-basal axis of the cell.
-They play a vital role in the cell migration as well.
+They play a vital role in cell migration as well.

 To know more about microtubules, its definition, functions and intracellular organization, keep visiting BYJU’S website or download BYJU’S app for further reference.